moveit/moveit_tutorials/doc/planning_scene_ros_api/planning_scene_ros_api_tutorial.rst

 Expected Output
 ---------------
-In rviz, you should be able to see the following:
+In RViz, you should be able to see the following:
  * Object appear in the planning scene
  * Object gets attached to the robot
  * Object gets detached from the robot